alphagov/govuk-design-system/src/accessibility.md

 We do not currently make any claims of disproportionate burden for any of our products.

-#### Accessibility concerns not within the scope of the accessibility regulations
+#### Content that’s not within the scope of the accessibility regulations

+The accessibility regulations apply to all portions of the GOV.UK Design System website, GOV.UK Frontend Documentation website and GOV.UK Frontend codebase.

+We do not have any content within these products which we consider to be outside the scope of the accessibility regulations.

+#### Other identified and tracked accessibility concerns

 Above and beyond non-compliant content, we also track accessibility concerns which: